Dear Penny: Should I Work More to Support My Anti-Capitalist Boyfriend?

 You clearly have a solid work ethic.
 But your boyfriend sounds really immature.
 Sometimes consequences force a person to grow up.

 Whatever you do, prioritize your own needs over your boyfriend’s comfort.
-He only gets to be part of your future if proves he’s worth it.
+He only gets to be part of your future if he proves he’s worth it.

 Robin Hartill is a certified financial planner and a senior writer at The Penny Hoarder.
 Send your tricky money questions to [email protected].